MicrosoftDocs/minecraft-creator/creator/TestDocs/BehaviorPack.md

 ### Component Groups

 Component groups are used to help organize and define a collection of behaviors for the entity.
 Component groups allow for variation in behaviors for similar types of mobs such as creating an adult and a child version of a single mob entity.
-In cow.json, there are 2 groups;  `"minecraft:cow_baby"` and `"minecraft:cow_adult"`.
+In cow.json, there are 2 groups: `"minecraft:cow_baby"` and `"minecraft:cow_adult"`.
 Shown below is the cow_baby component group.

 ```json
 "component_groups": {